Should You Book a Deep Tissue or Sports Massage?

-Massage not only promotes relaxation and calmness of the mind, but it also acts as therapy for the body by releasing tightness and improving mobility.
-Understanding the difference between the deep tissue massage and the sports massage can help you determine the best service for your needs.
+Massage promotes relaxation and calmness of the mind, but it also acts as therapy for the body by releasing tight muscles and improving mobility through touch and manipulation of soft tissue.
+Two of the most common types of massage are deep tissue and sports massage.
+Although there are similarities between the two types of therapeutic massage, we’re giving the rundown on sports massage vs deep tissue to help you determine the best massage therapy for your needs.

 Deep Tissue Massage

-Deep tissue massage focuses on full-body relaxation by applying more pressure on the deepest layers of tissue and muscles.
-The techniques of this massage relieve small, newer areas of tension in the muscle tissue and break up adhesions in the fascia (the connective tissue surrounding your bones, muscles, and joints.)
+Deep tissue massage therapy focuses on full-body relaxation by applying more pressure on the deepest layers of muscle tissue.
+The deep tissue massage technique relieves small, newer areas of muscular tension in the tissue and break up adhesions in the fascia (the connective tissue surrounding your bones, muscles, and joints.)

-Patients prefer deep tissue massage for its many benefits:
+Patients prefer deep tissue massage therapy for its many benefits:

 - Muscle relaxation